-Every new Samsung flagship phone comes packed to the gills with a number of new innovations, but the Galaxy S8 seems more focused than previous handsets.
+Every new Samsung flagship phone comes packed to the gills with a number of new innovations, but the Galaxy S8 is one of the most focused handsets the company has ever released.
 There's a real emphasis on design, intelligence and being more connected.
-Here's a guide to all the new features Samsung has included on the new Galaxy S8 and S8+ that have made Samsung's new handsets our pick for the best smartphones available right now, though we're keeping an eye out for the Galaxy Note 8.
+Here's a guide to all the new features included on the Galaxy S8 and S8+ that have made Samsung's latest flagships one of our picks for the best smartphones available right now – though we're still keeping an eye out for the Galaxy S9 and rumored Galaxy X foldable phone.

 MORE: Galaxy S8 Review

 People are constantly demanding bigger and bigger displays, but at some point, that size becomes a serious detriment to easy one-handed operation.
 That's why the Galaxy S8 features a screen with an extra wide 18.5:9 aspect ratio, which offers considerably more real estate compared to similarly sized devices, but without requiring two hands all the time to control the phone.
-And since S8's Super AMOLED screen sports a resolution of 2960 x 1440, you know pictures and videos are going to look super sharp, too.
+Samsung dubbed it the Infinity Display, and it was a breakthrough in smartphone design that earned the Galaxy S8 one of our Innovation Awards for 2017.
+But size isn't the only thing that sets the S8's Super AMOLED display apart.
+With a resolution of 2960 x 1440, pictures and videos have never looked sharper on the small screen.

 Samsung's new Bixby assistant can tell you the weather or who won the latest baseball game, but its real purpose is to serve as an extension of your phone's interface.
 Pretty much anything that you can touch or tap on your phone, you'll be able to control through Bixby with your voice.
 You can say "send this picture to my mom" and Bixby will know exactly which photo you're talking about, and even ask which messaging service you'd like to use.
 Voice-control features were missing when the S8 arrived in April as Samsung tried to iron out some kinks with Bixby's voice-recognition features, but the feature is fully available now, if a little hit-or-miss.
 Other capabilities include Bixby Vision, in which you point the S8's camera at something and Bixby uses image recognition to look up all sorts of contextual information about that item, including where you can buy it.

 With Samsung's elegant and simple DeX dock, you can turn the S8 into a mini desktop PC for much less than what you'd pay for the real thing.
 All you have to is hook the $150 DeX up to a monitor, keyboard and mouse, and then set the S8 onto the built-in USB-C connector — you're ready to go.
 In use, the DeX offers a surprisingly clean and simple interface, while also giving you the flexibility to multi-task as you use multiple windows or full-screen apps, though our DeX review found the device to be a work in progress.
-The DeX dock even has Windows 10 virtualization options, making it potentially attractive for business use.
+Although Samsung doesn't advertise it, the DeX dock even supports Windows 10 Mobile Continuum through phones like the Lumia 950.

 With the new Samsung Connect app built into the S8, your phone can be the control center for many of your smart home devices.
 All you have to do is pull down from the top of the screen to see a list of all your connected devices.
 Since Samsung Connect includes support for third-party gadgets, it's not limited only to Samsung products.
 However, you will need the Samsung Connect Home, a combination Wi-Fi routher and SmartThings hub, to control third-party devices.
 The $169 Samsung Connect Home hub is now available from Best Buy.

-While it almost goes without saying that launching a new flagship phone without the latest version of Android would be a big mistake, we're glad to see Nougat running smoothly on the Galaxy S8.
+While it almost goes without saying that launching a new flagship phone without the latest version of Android would be a big mistake, we were glad to see Nougat running smoothly on the Galaxy S8 back in the spring.
 The biggest feature in 7.0 is of course the Google Assistant, which works seamlessly alongside Bixby to let you search for almost anything just by using your voice.
 It's also worth noting that you don't have to press a separate button to see all of your apps; just swipe down on the home screen.
+Fortunately, S8 users won't have to wait very long for the next version of Android; at the time of writing, the S8's update to 8.0 Oreo is currently undergoing its fifth beta.